The Limiting Impact of Anxiety

-As we awaited the announcement of the invited guest speaker, I introduced myself and enquired about her business and hopes for the evening.
+As we awaited the announcement of the invited guest speaker, I introduced myself and enquired about her business and her expectations for the evening.
 Karen, a senior consultant in the corporate world, seemed initially reserved and a little tense in her response.

-Being a therapist, I can often sense when another person is uneasy and do my best to bring comfort by just being friendly.
-She asked me about my reflexology therapy work and wondered what kind of issues it was particularly suited to.
-I listed a number of health benefits and added that I also have an interest in helping people with anxiety.
+Being a holistic therapist, I often sense when a person is feeling uneasy and do my best to bring comfort by being friendly.
+She asked me about my therapy work and wondered what kind of issues it was particularly suited to.
+I listed a number of health benefits and added that I also help people with anxiety.

 I encouraged her to seek a way to deal with it more effectively, instead of feeling ashamed.
-‘It is quite possible,’ I added, ‘that the person sitting on the other side from you is also feeling these nerves’.
-I noticed that as she smiled a little, her face softened and with it too, her eyes revealed a kindness.
+‘It is quite possible,’ I added, ‘that the person sitting on the other side from you is also feeling the same way’.
+She smiled a little and just then her face softened and with it too, her eyes revealed a kindness.
 She spoke briefly about personal loss and changing life circumstances, it seemed she had a lot to deal with at this time.

 Soon the guest speaker was announced and we listened attentively to the insights and pieces of wisdom being offered by this well-travelled lady.
 As the event concluded, Karen and I spoke more excitedly about the interesting points of the guest speaker’s talk.

 I remembered also, a man who had attended my therapy practice for reflexology.
-His wife had sent him, as fertility was something she was concerned about for both of them.
-When her partner, James presented, he was very friendly and seemed quite out-going.
-He too had a good job in the financial sector and seemed to have a special expertise in this area.
-After his second visit he revealed that which was bothering him the most.
-He admitted that anxiety was something that plagued him.
-He didn’t know why he was anxious or when it had started but it he just never seemed to be completely at ease and was at a loss to know how to gain control of his discomfort.
+His wife sent him, as part of their fertility treatment plan.
+He was a friendly quite out-going person, working as an expert in the financial sector.
+It was during the second treatment that he confided that most of the time he felt really anxious.
+He didn’t know why or when he had started feeling this way but he just never seemed to be completely at ease.
+He was at a loss to know how to gain control of his discomfort.

 Anxiety is a silent torment for many people.
-You might not realise this because the ones suffering have become so adept at disguising what’s really going on beneath the surface.
+You might not notice this because they become so adept at disguising what’s really going on beneath the surface.

-Alternatively, people who suffer may assign themselves to a more restricted way of living, out of harm’s way, avoiding anything that might aggravate their symptoms, a challenge too great in their minds eye.
+In addition, some people assign themselves to a more restricted way of living, avoiding anything that might aggravate their symptoms.

 We have entered an age of personal development like never before.
 Internet and social media have provided the perfect platform for sharing story’s and knowledge.
 More and more events and groups are convening to support those who suffer all manner of mental unease and it is now time for anxiety to have its turn at being revealed, unravelled and put to rest.

-My book, ‘Seven C’s to Calm – Reclaiming your anxiety-free self’ provides encouragement and support to help you to bring ease to your life.
-It is available on major on-line stores such as Amazon and Book Depository.
+‘Seven C’s to Calm – Reclaiming your anxiety-free self’ provides encouragement and support to help you to bring ease to your life.
+It’s available on Amazon and via my on-line shop.
+Are you ready to move towards freedom?